sagindykovsl/MarketPlace/README.md

 3. Test the complete workflow: register → link → products → orders
 4. Check your database: `psql -U postgres supplier_consumer_db`
 5. Explore the codebase in the `app/` directory

----

-## 🆘 Need Help?

-If you encounter issues:

-1. Check that PostgreSQL is running
-2. Verify virtual environment is activated (see `(.venv)` in terminal)
-3. Confirm `.env` file has correct database password
-4. Ensure migrations ran: `alembic current`

-For bugs or questions, open an issue with:
-- Your operating system
-- Full error message
-- Steps to reproduce

----

-**Happy Coding! 🎉**